Best daily deals

 Because the Razer Kaira Wireless is an Xbox Wireless gaming headset, there’s no software component to worry about.
 Razer Synapse doesn’t recognize a headset connected with an Xbox Wireless adapter (the Windows volume controls don’t even work with it), so everything is handled on the hardware side.

-How is the battery life of the Razer Kaira Wireless?
+What is the battery life of the Razer Kaira Wireless?

 The Razer Kaira Wireless lays flat on a wireframe table displaying its controls and charging port.

-The headset charges using USB-C, but doesn’t offer any fast-charging option, as is typical for a gaming headset.
+The headset charges using USB-C but doesn’t offer any fast-charging option, as is typical for a gaming headset.

 According to Razer, the Kaira Wireless can last up to 15 hours on a single charge.
-In our testing, we found that at a consistent output of ~75dB(SPL), the headset lasts 21 hours, 39 minutes.
+In our testing, we found that at a consistent output of ~75dB(SPL), the headset lasts 21 hours and 39 minutes.
 This isn’t the greatest battery result for a gaming headset, but it’s hardly bad and almost identical to the Razer Kaira Pro.

 How is gaming with the Razer Kaira Wireless?